evercoinx/meme-tools/README.md

     - Raid it on the Telegram group

-7. Start social hype about the token boost on Dex Screener:
+7. Boost the token on Dex Screener:

     - Buy the boost 10x pack for 99 USD on [Dex Screener](https://dexscreener.com)